Gibson223/mod11-design-project-mindhash/manual/README.md

 | -------- | ------------------------- |
 | Move     | WASD                      |
 | Zoom     | UP zoom in, DOWN zoom out |

+## Upload Data With CLI

+A cli is provided in the `lidar_parser_rs` directory.
+To compile this rust is required.
+Just run `cargo build --release` in the directory.
+This will compile a binary to `target/release/lidar_parser`.

+Before uploading the data the main application has to be run once with the database connected.
+This will initialize the necessary table structures.
+For more information on how to use the tool to upload data run `lidar_parser --help`.

+As an alternative the `Database` class in `orq.quokka.kotlin.internals` contains methods to upload data extracted from `.bag` files.